mrprohack/apikeyleektester/README.md

 - `--python-hook`: Use Python version of git hook (more robust, cross-platform)
 - `--remediation`: Show remediation suggestions for detected leaks
 - `--silent`: Suppress progress output, display only findings
+- `--no-git-files`: Exclude all Git-related files from scanning to avoid false positives from Git hashes

 ## Configuration Files